Wild Turkey Nuggets

 • One wild turkey breast

-• Mustard based BBQ sauce
+• A good mustard based BBQ sauce.

 • Flour